Pushing Trade-Off Boundaries: Compact yet Effective Remote Sensing Change Detection: Related Work

 \subsection{Lightweight Strategies in Deep Learning}

 Striking a perfect balance between model efficiency and performance is always a critical research direction.
 To enable the development of deep learning models on resource-constrained devices, a variety of lightweight strategies have been proposed across different model architectures.
-In convolutional neural networks(CNNs)-based strategies, depthwise separable convolution \cite{howard2017mobilenets} extracts features by decoupling the spatial and channel dimensions.
-Group convolution \cite{zhang2018shufflenet} divides channels into groups and performing convolution operations within each group independently.
-More recently, FasterNet \cite{chen2023run} introduce partial convolution, which compute only a subset of channels in the feature maps.
+In CNN-based strategies, Depth-wise Separable Convolution \cite{howard2017mobilenets} extracts features by decoupling the spatial and channel dimensions.
+Group Convolution \cite{zhang2018shufflenet} divides channels into groups and performs convolution operations within each group independently.
+More recently, FasterNet \cite{chen2023run} introduces Partial Convolution, which computes only a subset of channels in the feature maps.
 In Transformer-based strategies, they are primarily implemented in two ways.
 First, limit the attention computation scope to local windows or sparse regions \cite{wang2024repvit, liu2021swin, wang2020axial}.
 Although this strategy may result in information loss, allocating limited parameters to more likely relevant tokens can lead to minimal performance degradation while reducing redundant information.
 Second, utilize weight-sharing mapping to obtain the attention matrix \cite{liu2021swin, mehta2021mobilevit}.
-Applying the same linear mapping to different regions with correlations can reduce the number of parameters and map them to the same high-dimensional space.
-As for the CD tasks, there has also been research on lightweight models.
-USSFC-Net \cite{lei2023ultralightweight} uses dilated convolutions cyclically as the basic module, and construct the Encoder and Decoder by stacking this module.
+Applying the same linear mapping to correlated regions reduces parameter count and projects them into the same high-dimensional space.
+There has also been research on lightweight models for CD tasks.
+USSFC-Net \cite{lei2023ultralightweight} uses dilated convolutions cyclically as the basic module, and constructs the Encoder and Decoder by stacking this module.
 TinyCD \cite{codegoni2023tinycd} employs the three-stage EfficientNet \cite{tan2019efficientnet} as its backbone and utilizes group convolution to compute difference information.
 Although these networks have a low number of parameters, they suffer from high latency and lower performance.